obsidian-tasks-group/obsidian-tasks/README.md

 Note that if it is Wednesday and you write `tuesday`, Tasks assumes you mean "yesterday", as that is the closest Tuesday.
 Use `next tuesday` instead if you mean "next tuesday".

+When the day changes, relative dates like `due today` are re-evaluated so that the list stays up-to-date.

 #### Matching
 All filters of a query have to match in order for a task to be listed.
 This means you cannot show tasks that have "GitHub in the path and have no due date or are due after 2021-04-04".